autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 type: post
 date: 2010-06-02T14:26:52+00:00
 url: /2010/06/02/walking-through-a-real-distini/
-categories:
-  - Uncategorized

 ---
 In a comment on [my entry about Dist::Zilla pros and cons][1], Phred says:

-> I&#8217;m not clear on the value Dist::Zilla provides other than some versioning auto-incrementing and syntactic sugar for testing.
+> I'm not clear on the value Dist::Zilla provides other than some versioning auto-incrementing and syntactic sugar for testing.

 This brings a up a good question.
 What the heck to does dzil do?

-Let&#8217;s walk through a `dist.ini` file from a real project.
-I&#8217;ll use the `dist.ini` from my [Markdent distribution][2].
-This should answer the &#8220;what does it do&#8221; question quite well.
+Let's walk through a `dist.ini` file from a real project.
+I'll use the `dist.ini` from my [Markdent distribution][2].
+This should answer the "what does it do" question quite well.

-Here&#8217;s the whole file:
+Here's the whole file:

 <pre class="highlight:false">name    = Markdent
 author  = Dave Rolsky &lt;autarch@urth.org>